X

 The recruiter is looking for someone they can see themselves working with in the long term.
 Even if I don't meet all the criteria, I can make a difference by showing my eagerness to learn and my commitment.

-💡 Motivation is often a key factor in work-study programs.
+💡 Motivation is often a decisive criterion for apprenticeship/work-study programs.

 How can you effectively wrap up a work-study interview?